 just saying no to deer, with fencing

 I GARDENED WITH THE DEER FOR NEARLY A DECADE, and then I said no more.
 I’d sprayed, sachet-ed, blood-mealed and Milorganite-d myself into a meltdown; I just couldn’t wrap or pen or hang aluminum pie-plate mobiles or otherwise defend individual plants any longer.
-After all, the deer would just eat whatever wasn’t “protected,” indiscriminate feeders who were happy to move on to the next course as the previous runs out.
+After all, the deer would just eat whatever wasn’t “protected,” being indiscriminate feeders who were happy to move on to the next course as the previous runs out.
 So I finally fenced.

 Fencing is the only real deer-proofing method there is (assuming your fence is the right construction for your location and animal population, and is well-maintained).
 No other tactic offers complete control, keeping deer out of the garden.

 Even “deerproof” plants had proved deer-resistant at best, and besides, the garden-design limitations such lists impose provide insufferable restriction for someone like me, who can’t resist a hot plant.
 I’m as much an omnivore as the deer; we just couldn’t cohabitate peacefully.